CnnDepth/hdf5_creator_python/README.md

 `channels_first:` is dimension of channels the first dimension or not.
 Boolean value.
 If True, image shape is (3, h, w).
 If False, image.shape is (h, w, 3)

 `chunk_size:` number of images in one chunk (dataset processing is chunk-wise to deal with large datasets).
 Integer number

-`rgb_postprocessing:` post-processing function of RGB image.
-Takes an RGB image of shape (h, w, 3) or (3, h, w) with pixel values from 0 to 255 as input.
-Gives processed RGB image.
-Callable function

-`depth_postprocessing:` post-processing function of depth image.
-Takes a depth image of shape (h, w) with pixel values from 0 to 65535 as input.
-Gives processed depth image.
-Callable function